 The geography of the area provides its own challenges and the dispersed nature of service demand has implications to all sectors delivering services as well as the communities who live there.

 Engaging the East Riding

-My role as Engagement Officer representing the Office of the Police and Crime Commissioner (OPCC) was introduced in June 2017 and has been much welcomed by communities and partner organisations alike.
-I work with individuals, parish, town and East Riding Councils, partner and community organisations as well as the East Riding Community Safety Partnership (CSP).
-My work has included raising awareness of the role and responsibilities of the Police & Crime Commissioner and his office, the Police & Crime Plan as well as the East Riding Community Safety Partnership and I share information on how to access to funding.
+My role as Engagement Officer representing the Office of the Police and Crime Commissioner (OPCC) was introduced in June 2017.
+It has since been much welcomed by communities and partner organisations alike.
+I work with individuals, Parish, Town and East Riding Councils, partner and community organisations.
+My work includes raising awareness of the role and responsibilities of the Police & Crime Commissioner, his office, the Police & Crime Plan as well as Humberside Police and other Partner agencies.

 I am able to provide and feedback the correct information which often makes a big difference to people’s perceptions and understanding of why things have or haven’t happened in the way they thought they should.
 The independent nature of my role ensures impartiality and creates an ‘enabling’ approach to all aspects of engagement.

 I champion rural safety with all partners and have worked with Humberside Police to build an effective approach to improving Rural Safety not just for the East Riding but for Humberside as a whole.

 The last three years have seen the development of a very successful partnership between Humberside Police, Partner Agencies and active Community representatives who come together in a range of ways to identify, consider and plan the approach to rural policing and community action.
 This work has highlighted the difference in approach that is required from urban policing and has helped to inform the 20% increase in policing numbers in the East Riding, including additional Patrol Officers who respond to emergencies and crime in progress, increased numbers of Neighbourhood Beat Officers and latterly, the introduction of a Rural Task Force to the East Riding.